-Fisher Investments Canada offers portfolio management services which utilises decades of capital markets research to take a dynamic investment approach based on forward-looking views of the market.
-For example, if we expect shares of large companies to do better than smaller ones, bigger firms will be emphasised in your portfolio.
+Fisher Investments UK offers portfolio management services provided by Fisher Investments, which utilises decades of capital markets research to take a dynamic investment approach based on forward-looking views of the market.
+For example, if Fisher Investments expects shares of large companies to do better than smaller ones, bigger firms will be emphasised in your portfolio.
 Over time, we believe this dynamic approach benefits your long-term goals.

-Fisher Investments Canada’s approach is also driven by its investing philosophies.
+Fisher Investments’ approach is also driven by its investing philosophies.
 Since Fisher Investments was founded in 1979, it has developed these philosophies to guide its decision-making.
 These philosophies are backed by the firm’s proprietary research as well as nearly four decades of experience.

 Capitalism of one form or another is the world’s prevailing economic system for a reason: it recognises the unrivalled power of human ingenuity and seeks to harness this for profit, with individuals and companies controlling trade and industry rather than the state.
 This is generally a good thing: capitalism and the profit motive have provided humanity with unparalleled levels of growth and creativity.
 Of course, no economic system is perfect, but we believe capitalism is the best possible economic system in an imperfect world.
 Other economic systems that feature heavy government involvement don’t work as well—government tinkering inevitably leads to unintended consequences, which are, more often than not, negative.

 Our investment philosophy recognises that in order to incentivise innovation and the possibility of profit, the potential rewards should connect to the level of risk involved: the higher the level of risk, the greater the potential reward.
 Of course, the reward isn’t as valuable if it’s taken away from the profit-seeker, which is why stable property rights are an important feature of any capitalist system.